flightstats/hub/docker/hub/README.rst

 #.
 Type ``docker-compose up`` and the pieces should fall into place.
 Heads up: There are a lot of logs generated from these 7 containers! *requires docker-compose 1.6 or higher*

+**NOTE!!
+EVEN IF SPECIFYING "LOCAL" OPERATION, CREDENTIALS AND CORRESPONDING BUCKETS ARE STILL REQUIRED.**

+This means that if s3.environment is "local," you will want permission to a hub-docker-local s3 bucket and dynamo table.

 This is the kind of IAM user you want::